Dimillian/DMRESTRequest-objc/readme.md

 This is not a framework or a complete solution like RESTKit is.
 **DMRESTRequest** is a utility I wrote mostly because all other frameworks was too much complicated for my need.
 It is aim to do simple REST Request to a server without object mapping, network management, queuing etc...

+Also, DMRESTRequest is especially targeted for server that send back response as JSON, as the default block response type is of `NSJSONSerialization`.

 ## Features
 1. Support 2 way of executing a request, using block or delegate.
 2. Super simple to instantiate, you have to pass the **HTTP** method you want to use, the targeted **ressource** and the **parameters** as a dictionary `key=value`